Cape Coral is Water City

 Cape Coral Real Estate: Waterfront Wonderland

 Home to many boat enthusiasts, Cape Coral is a city of saltwater and freshwater canal homes and condos.
 Boaters enjoy the calm clear waters of the Gulf of Mexico and the white sandy beaches.
-And it’s the Cape Coral real estate market’s waterfront homes, condos, and parks that attract so many newcomers.
+And it’s the Cape Coral waterfront homes, condos, and parks that attract so many newcomers.
+In addition to boating, other popular activities here are fishing, swimming, and all kinds of water sports.
 The miles of waterfront in Cape Coral is the primary reason that CNNMoney voted Cape Coral FL one of the best places in the nation, earning the #2 spot out of 25.

 Miles of Navigable Canals

 With many years of experience in Cape Coral real estate, we also know it’s the affordable property, a balmy climate and one of the lowest crime rates in the state of Florida that is attractive.
-Homeowners on Cape Coral’s 400 miles of waterfront canals enjoy the use of boats docked in the waterways bordering their properties.
-Cape Coral canals also help residents avoid flood damage during the rainy season.
+Homeowners on Cape Coral’s 400 miles of waterfront canals enjoy the use of boats docked in the waterways bordering their properties, in marinas, or in boat storage facilities.
+Cape Coral canals also provide drainage during the rainy season.

 Miles of Bike Lanes

 One thing that I must caution to anyone reading this about Dave and Brenda is not to assume from their friendly and simple manner that they are not seasoned and knowledgeable about their trade.
 Guess what, they really care about their clients, and in such a pleasant and genuine manner that we would suggest to anyone looking for anything in the real estate market in South West Florida that there really is only one couple to work with and that is Dave and Brenda.

 Getting To Know Cape Coral